Tasmania's forgotten war: The conflict between British settlers and First Nations peoples

 Governor Davey’s Proclamation to the Aborigines (1816).
 Public Domain.
 Source: https://www.awm.gov.au/collection/C2689324

-The earliest details of conflict occurred at the Furneaux Island, after British sealers arrived there in 1798.
+The earliest details of conflict arose on Furneaux Island, following the arrival of British sealers in 1798.

-The sealers were seeking to make a profit by capturing and killing seals for their fur.
+These sealers aimed to profit by capturing and killing seals for their pelts.

-However, this work was labour-intensive, and to increase their workforce, the sealers began kidnapping First Nations women from Tasmania and forced them to work for free.
+However, this work was labour-intensive, and to increase their workforce, the sealers began abducting First Nations women from Tasmania to serve as slaves.

 Enraged by these crimes, First Nations warriors attempted to fight back whenever they could, finding ways of ambushing sealers whenever they landed on the coastline.